 - 6 of the 12 women deans at dental schools

-15% of alumnae identify as racial or ethnic minorities (African American, Asian American/Pacific Islander, Hispanic/Latina, Native American/Alaskan Native).
+29% of alumnae in the last ten classes (2009–2019) identify as racial or ethnic minorities (African American, Asian American/Pacific Islander, Hispanic/Latina, Native American/Alaskan Native).

 Leading organizational change